 Breathlessness: Information for clinicians

 Breathlessness is a very common distressing symptom in malignant and non-malignant disease.
-Up to 70% patients with cancer experience breathlessness in the 6 weeks prior to death, and this may be greater in lung cancer patients because of co-existent COPD.
-It is a frightening symptom for the patient and for those caring for them.
-There are specific resources for carers here.
+Up to 70% of patients with cancer experience breathlessness in the 6 weeks prior to death, and this may be greater in lung cancer patients because of co-existent COPD and right sided heart failure.

 Non–pharmacological interventions